reactive-python/reactpy-django/docs/src/features/components.md

             return HttpResponse("<div id='hello-world'> Hello World! <div>")
         ```

-??? warning "Limitations"

-    Does not currently utilize any HTML contained with a `<head>` tag

-    Does not automatically route HTTP requests beyond `GET`

-    Does not intercept `<a href='example/'>` clicks work work as a SPA

 ## Django CSS

 Allows you to defer loading a CSS stylesheet until a component begins rendering.
 This stylesheet must be stored within [Django's static files](https://docs.djangoproject.com/en/dev/howto/static-files/).